Should women be worried about exogenous oestrogens?

 Nutritionist and Lifestyle Coach Effie Parnell-Hopkinson explains more about how exogenous oestrogens can affect women.

-Sources of dietary oestrogen have received a remarkable amount of media and research attention.
-These are mainly found in soy products such as tofu and milk and meat alternatives.
+Sources of dietary oestrogen are mainly found in soy products such as tofu and milk and meat alternatives.
 The media headlines are often bold and raise more questions than answers, but this comes as no surprise given that oestrogen plays a major role in breast cancer and fertility.
-Soy products, mainly isoflavones, have a number of possible health benefits that have been reflected in Asian populations for many years.
+Soy products, mainly isoflavones, have several possible health benefits that have been reflected in Asian populations for many years.
 These include a reduced risk of heart disease (1) and breast cancer (2), as well as reducing the symptoms associated with menopause (3).

 Up to 75% of Western women experience hot flushes compared to only 20% of Japanese and Chinese women (1) and one study showed that consuming two to three servings of soya products every day lowered hot flush severity in menopausal women (4).
 The consumption of soy products has also been shown to attenuate the negative effects that low oestrogen levels associated with menopause have on bone in the form of osteoporosis and decreased bone density (5).